-The Organization evaluated subsequent events through December 18, 2013, when these financial statements were available to be issued.
-Other than described in Note 8, management is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.
+The Organization evaluated subsequent events through December 8, 2014, when these financial statements were available to be issued.
+Management is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.